Advising and Counseling Services Procedure - 50.03.04

 Job Assistance Services

 Job assistance services and information are available to students, alumni, and community members.
-Available resources include job books listing and online postings of current job openings in the Baltimore-Washington corridor, job-hunting reference material, and the career center webpage with links to many job/career websites.
+Available resources include online postings of current job openings in the Baltimore-Washington corridor, job-hunting reference material, and the career center webpage with links to many job/career websites.
 Job fairs are held on campus and are open to the community.
 Regularly scheduled visits by job recruiters from a variety of job fields also occur.

 Short-term individual counseling and crisis intervention are available to registered credit HCC students who are struggling with a variety of issues, including anxiety, depression, relationships, substance abuse, adjustment to college, eating concerns, stress and time management, test anxiety, self-esteem, and sexual assault.
 Students are eligible for personal counseling services during the summer if they are either enrolled in classes during the time that services are provided or they have been enrolled in the previous spring semester or are registered for the upcoming fall semester.
 Confidential personal counseling services are free for HCC credit students on an appointment basis and during crisis walk-in hours.
 Educational resources on a wide range of mental health issues are also available, along with information and referral to community programs and services.

 Co-ops and internships are work experiences directly related to a student’s area of study or career interests, and are available for students to develop professional skills and greater knowledge of the world of work while still in college.
 By participating in co-ops or internships, a student has the advantage of graduating with both academic preparation and practical experience.
 To participate in these work experience programs, a student must have completed at least 12 college credits and be in good academic standing.
 An interested student should schedule an appointment with counseling and career services to discuss co-op and internship options and requirements.